Interprofessional training ward

 In autumn 2019, the first interprofessional clinical training ward in Switzerland will start at the University Hospital Zurich.
 There, trainees and students from different health professions and educational levels will work in interprofessional teams to care for patients under the supervision of experienced specialists.

 Six institutions from the Canton of Zurich have jointly examined the framework conditions for the introduction of an “Interprofessional clinical training ward Zurich” (ZIPAS) based on the Scandinavian model.
-The participants were the Careum Training Centre the Careum Foundation, the Faculty of Medicine of the University of Zurich, the University Hospital Zurich, the Zentrum für Ausbildung im Gesundheitswesen (Centre for Training in Healthcare) and the Zurich University of Applied Sciences (Department of Health).The idea behind it: Trainees and students from different health professions and educational levels work together in interprofessional teams to care for patients under the supervision of experienced specialists – so-called facilitators.
+The participants were the Careum Educational Centre the Careum Foundation, the Faculty of Medicine of the University of Zurich, the University Hospital Zurich, the Zentrum für Ausbildung im Gesundheitswesen (Centre for Training in Healthcare) and the Zurich University of Applied Sciences (Department of Health).The idea behind it: Trainees and students from different health professions and educational levels work together in interprofessional teams to care for patients under the supervision of experienced specialists – so-called facilitators.

 With this cooperation project, the university, the university hospital, the university of applied sciences and the higher vocational college are taking a new direction in education in the healthcare sector.
 ZIPAS is an important milestone in Switzerland to train interprofessional competences of trainees and students in practice and to generate an increased awareness for cooperation in the clinical sector.
 The big advantage: trainees and students already learn from, with and about each other during their education.
 This prepares them for the subsequent interprofessional collaboration of healthcare professionals.
 This is important because cooperation and networking are becoming increasingly important in an increasingly complex healthcare environment with scarce resources.
 The collaboration is the key to optimal patient care.